JureFilipovic/Tic-Tac-Toe/README.md

 ---

 ## Credits
 This project was built as a learning exercise to practice JavaScript module patterns, DOM manipulation, and game development concepts.
+It was developed as part of The Odin Project curriculum, following their guidelines and structure.
 Special thanks to the GitHub Pages platform for easy deployment.

 ---